awsdocs/aws-organizations-docs/doc_source/tag-policy-cli.md

     --exclude-compliant-resources > outputfile.txt
 ```

+This command produces no output if it is successful\.

 ## Correcting non\-compliant tags in resources<a name="tag-policy-corrections-cli"></a>

 After finding non\-compliant tags, make corrections using any of the following methods\.
 You must be signed in to the account that has the resource with non\-compliant tags: